The Gods Themselves: Third part: Contend in Vain?

-The third part of the novel takes place on the Moon.
-Lunar society is diverging radically from that of Earth.
-The lower gravity has produced people with a very different physique.
+The third part of the novel takes place in a colony on the Moon.
+Lunar society is diverging radically from that of Earth: the lower gravity has produced people with very different physiques.
 Their food supply is manufactured from algae and distasteful to inhabitants of Earth.
 They enjoy low-gravity sports that would be impossible on Earth, such as an acrobatic game like "tag" performed in a huge cylinder (these sports are vital to them, since their metabolism is still that of Earthmen, and proper strenuous exercise must be maintained for it to function properly).
-Some Lunarites want to further adapt their bodies to life on the Moon, but Earth has outlawed genetic engineering decades ago.
-Lunarites are beginning to see themselves as a separate race, although procreation between them and Earth people is quite common.
-Sex, however, is problematic, since an Earthborn person is likely to injure his or her partner due to loss of control.
-(Because Earth's gravity is six times higher than that of the Moon, Earthmen are much stronger than Lunarites, and Lunarites' bones are much frailer.)
+Some Lunarites want to further adapt their bodies to life on the Moon, but Earth outlawed genetic engineering decades ago.
+Lunarites are beginning to see themselves as a separate race, although procreation between them and Earth people is still common.
+Sex, however, is problematic, as the Lunarites have much frailer bones due to the weaker gravity, so sex with an Earthborn human risks injuring them.
 Sexual morals are loose by Earth standards, and nudity is not taboo.

-The plot centers on a cynical middle-aged ex-physicist named Denison, briefly introduced in Part 1 as the colleague and rival of Hallam whose snide remark drove Hallam to investigate the change in his sample of tungsten and, eventually, develop the Pump.
-Finding his career blocked by Hallam, Denison leaves science and enters the business world, becoming a success.
+The plot centers on a cynical middle-aged ex-physicist named Denison, briefly introduced in Part 1 as Hallam's colleague and rival, whose snide remark drove Hallam to investigate the change in his sample of tungsten and, eventually, develop the Pump.
+Finding his career blocked by Hallam, Denison leaves science and finds success in the business world.